Shirley Meier

-Shirley Meier is a Canadian author of science fiction and fantasy. in addition to her own fiction she has also collaborated with S. M. Stirling, Steve White, and Karen Wehrstein.
+Shirley Meier is a Canadian author of science fiction and fantasy.
+In addition to her own fiction she has also collaborated with S. M. Stirling, Steve White, and Karen Wehrstein.

 Background

-Shirley Meier was born in Woodstock, Ontario in 1960. she attended the University of Western Ontario.
+Shirley Meier was born in Woodstock, Ontario in 1960.
+She studied English at the University of Western Ontario, graduating in 1991.
 She lives in Toronto.
-She was active in the Bunch of Seven, Canada's first speculative fiction writing group.
+She was active in the Bunch of Seven, a Canadian speculative fiction writing group in the 1980s.

-She learned Tao Zen Chuan karate under Bill Chong and Way Lem, obtaining her black belt in 1991.
-She became an instructor herself, and taught a course in Women's Self-Defense for several years.
+She received a black belt in Tao Zen Chuan karate in 1991, and has been an instructor of karate and Women's Self-Defense for several years.